matthewp/react-with-steal-and-ssr-demo/README.md

 - talk about how you can access it on the viewModel, and show how implementing a getter, using the `lastSetValue` arg, can give you access to it, even if you want to override it for your components
 - then fix it up to just use `this.cart.length`, remove the prop assignment from`App.js` and show it working as expected.
 - comment on how simple the `App` component is now, and how the other components can now be worked on independantly because they are truly componentized
-- note how you don't need a spectial `<Provider />` component to provide context to the components, that they connect to teir own state through `Models`, and their viewModel holds the view state and does any conversions nessecary from Model to View
+- note how you don't need a spectial `<Provider />` component to provide Reacts **"context"** object to the components, that they connect to their state through `Models`, and their viewModel holds the view's state and does any conversions nessecary from Model to View.

 ## Stage 4 (Skip for Time)